rushvora/CSC-648-Team-03-Project/milestones/milestone1.md

 Wendy is a SFSU student who has heard about the site and has some things that sh wants to sell.
 When she arrives at the site she finds the link to the page for selling items.
 Upon requesting to post an object of sale she is directed to the registration page, where she will be asked to provide a valid SFSU email and fill out a captcha.
 She will then be asked to decide on a user name and password that she will use for her login in information next time she arrives at the site.

 Registered seller:
 Anthony is a SFSU student who has been previously registered.
 Upon arriving to the site he finds the link to login.
 He will then be directed to the login page where he will be asked to provide his username and email as well as fill out a  CAPTCHA.
-After successfully competing the login process he will be allowed to post photos of items he wishes to sell.
+After successfully competing the login process he will be allowed to post photos of items he wishes to sell. *(Mark: See note for registered buyer)*

 ##3. **Data Definitions**